Hosted by site sponsor WebMate.

 Photo Credit: Apple, Inc. (USB-C to USB Adapter)

-For iPad Pro models that have a USB-C port as well as the iPad Air (4th Gen) and iPad mini (6th Gen), which also have a USB-C port, you can connect a USB-C equipped camera or SD card reader directly.
+For iPad 10th Gen and iPad A16 (11th Gen) models -- which have a USB-C port -- you can connect a USB-C equipped camera or SD card reader directly.
 If you have a camera or SD card reader with an old school USB 2.0 or USB 3.0 port (USB-A), you might want the Apple USB-C to USB Adapter (MJ1M2AM/A) as the simple way to connect a traditional USB port to a USB-C port.

-No iPad has an internal SD card slot, which seems unlikely to change.
-Also, as first confirmed by iLounge, the earlier iPod Camera Connector is not compatible with any of the iPad models, even those with a 30-pin Dock Connector port.
+No iPad has an internal SD card slot.
+Also, if you are looking on the used market, note that the earlier iPod Camera Connector is not compatible with any of the iPad models, even those with a 30-pin Dock Connector port.

 If you are not sure which iPad you have, see EveryiPad.com's iPad Identification section.